 As stated in paragraph 12 above, although it is expected to be a rare event, some Investment Companies may include in their Income Statement items of income and expense that, as required or permitted by FRS 102, are not recognised in profit or loss.
 Returns per share should be based on the company’s profit and loss account and, consequently, the calculations should exclude such items.

-Paragraph 1.4 of FRS 102 states that, where an entity’s ordinary shares are publicly traded, which will be the position for Investment Companies, it should apply IAS 33 Earnings per Share (as adopted in the EU).
+Paragraph 1.4 of FRS 102 states that, where an entity’s ordinary shares are publicly traded, which will be the position for Investment Companies, it should apply IAS 33 Earnings per Share (as adopted in the relevant jurisdiction).

 Dividends